hwipl/blog/drafts/tc-bpf_from_c/README.md

 options_rta->rta_len = OPTIONS_LENGTH; // fd + name + flags attributes
 ```

-The bpf file descriptor attribute is a netlink routing attribute of type
+The BPF file descriptor attribute is a netlink routing attribute of type
-`TCA_BPF_FD` and contains the file descriptor of the bpf program that was
+`TCA_BPF_FD` and contains the file descriptor of the BPF program that was
-returned by loading the bpf program into the kernel, as described above.
+returned by loading the BPF program into the kernel, as described above.

 ```c
 /* add bpf fd attribute */